hmliangliang/CreateGraph/README.md

 # CreateGraph
-The function is to create an attribute graph from a data set.
+The function is to create an attribute graph from a mat(MATLAB) file.